Researchers develop ultrasound patch to measure how full bladder is | www.lokmattimes.com

 Researchers develop ultrasound patch to measure how full bladder is

-Cambridge (Massachusetts) [US], November 16 : MIT researchers have created a patch-like wearable ultrasound monitor that can examine organs ...
+Cambridge (Massachusetts) [US], November 19 : MIT researchers have developed a patch-like wearable ultrasound monitor that can inspect organs ...

-Cambridge (Massachusetts) [US], November 16 : MIT researchers have created a patch-like wearable ultrasound monitor that can examine organs within the body without the use of an ultrasound operator or the application of the gel.
+Cambridge (Massachusetts) [US], November 19 : MIT researchers have developed a patch-like wearable ultrasound monitor that can inspect organs within the body without the necessity of an ultrasound operator or the application of the gel.

-The researchers demonstrated that their patch can accurately photograph the bladder and identify how full it is in a new study.
-According to the researchers, this could make it easier for individuals with bladder or kidney diseases to determine whether these organs are functioning properly.
+In a new study, the researchers revealed that their patch can precisely scan the bladder and determine how full it is.
+According to the researchers, this could make it easier for those suffering from bladder or kidney disorders to evaluate whether their organs are working properly.

 This method might also be used to monitor different organs within the body by relocating the ultrasonic array and adjusting the frequency of the signal.
 Such gadgets may be able to detect tumours that originate deep within the body, such as ovarian cancer, early.